December 12, 2015 | 3min read

-So to achieve great experiences the whole team have to work together.
+So–cooperation fact no 1—to achieve great experiences the whole team has to work together.
 Go UX team!

 So the big question is how to cooperate, meaning how to match our work styles.

-For quite some time now at Polidea we’ve been gathering experience.
+For quite some time now at Polidea we’ve been getting the experience.
 Time to share!

 Plan your work: Synchronise design & dev accurately to get a smooth workflow